The best Disney Halloween movies of all time

 The Boogeyman is the order of the day in this film, with strange things in the town of Middleberg occurring that all seem to link back to teenage girl Frances.
 With the help of the imaginary friend Larry Houdini, Frances tries to stop the monster that haunts her.

 Don’t Look Under the Bed plays on childhood fears and even offers some body horror movie tropes once we learn how Boogeymen are made in this world.
-It is a great time but be warned; you may have a few nightmares once the credits begin to roll on this one.
+It’s a great time but be warned; you may have a few nightmares once the credits begin to roll on this one.

 Best Disney Halloween movies: Mom's Got a Date with a Vampire

-The House of Mouse has given us plenty of ghoulish films over the years, but in 2000 it gave us the vampire movie about the not-so-fun side of being single in a world where supernatural beings exist, Mom’s Got a Date with a Vampire.
-Some meddling siblings decide that in order to avoid being grounded that it is time to set their mom up on a date…the only problem is that said date happens to be a bloodsucker named Dimitri.
+The House of Mouse has given us plenty of ghoulish films over the years, but in 2000 it gave us the vampire movie about the not-so-fun side of being single in a world where supernatural beings exist.
+Some meddling siblings decide that, in order to avoid being grounded, it’s time to set their mom up on a date…the only problem is that said date happens to be a bloodsucker named Dimitri.

 The kids must work together to save their mom from their own schemes.
-The film is full of hijinks, and laughs and puts a spin on the monster movie genre with its tongue and cheek and family-style approach.
+The film is full of hijinks, and laughs and puts a spin on the monster movie genre with its tongue-in-cheek family-style approach.
 A feel-good movie, if there ever was one for Halloween night.

 Best Disney Halloween movies: The Haunted Mansion